lzim/mtl/red/part1/part1_learner/mtl_red_part_1_see.md

 ### 5. To view your team patient data and your team trends click "Get Patient-level Data."
 We will not do this in-session today.
 - **You already have a fresh data UI file to work with in your team data_ui folder.**
 - We will learn about the "Create Team Data Table" button in our next team meeting.
-- **To query patient and clinic level data using the data_ui, you will need LSV permissions.** To check which facilities you have LSV acces for, click [here](https://spsites.cdw.va.gov/sites/PBM_AD/_layouts/15/ReportServer/RSViewerPage.aspx?rv%3aRelativeReportUrl=/sites/PBM_AD/AnalyticsReports/LSVAccessVerification.rdl) (VA intranet only).
+- **To query patient and clinic level data using the data_ui, you will need LSV permissions.** To check which facilities you have LSV access for, click [here](https://spsites.cdw.va.gov/sites/PBM_AD/_layouts/15/ReportServer/RSViewerPage.aspx?rv%3aRelativeReportUrl=/sites/PBM_AD/AnalyticsReports/LSVAccessVerification.rdl) (VA intranet only).
 - **If you don't have access to facilities that you believe you should, please verify:**
    1. CPRS access/permissions at your station (i.e COR tab access for CPRS).
    2. Your network username recorded in VistA.